Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/Enumeration & Brute Force/Enumeration & Brute Force - Authentication Enumeration.md

 #Authentication #Enumeration
 # Authentication Enumeration

-Think of yourself as a digital detective.
-It's not just about picking up clues—it's about understanding what these clues reveal about the security of a system.
-This is essentially what authentication enumeration involves.
-It's like piecing together a puzzle rather than just ticking off items on a checklist.

 Authentication enumeration is like peeling back the layers of an onion.
-You remove each layer of a system's security to reveal the real operations underneath.
-It's not just about routine checks; it's about seeing how everything is connected.
+You *remove each layer of a system's security to reveal the real operations* underneath.

-**Identifying Valid Usernames**
+## Identifying Valid Usernames

-Knowing a valid username lets an attacker focus just on the password.
-You can figure out usernames in different ways, like observing how the application responds during login or password resets.
-For example, error messages that specify "this account doesn't exist" or "incorrect password" can hint at valid usernames, making an attacker's job easier.
+Observing how the application responds during login or password resets.
+- An error messages that specify "this account doesn't exist" or "incorrect password" can hint at valid usernames, making an attacker's job easier.

-**Password Policies**
+## Password Policies

-The guidelines when creating passwords can provide valuable insights into the complexity of the passwords used in an application.
-By understanding these policies, an attacker can gauge the potential complexity of the passwords and tailor their strategy accordingly.
-For example, the below PHP code uses regex to require a password that includes symbols, numbers, and uppercase letters:
+Understanding these policies,  can gauge the potential complexity of the passwords and tailor their strategy accordingly.
+- The below PHP code uses regex to require a password that includes symbols, numbers, and uppercase letters:

 ```php
 <?php